 - international research experience

-The role of Chair of Examiners is normally undertaken by the College Director, Research Training.
+The role of Chair of Examiners is normally undertaken by the Deputy Director of the relevant Flagship Research Institute.

 For further information, please refer to HDR Procedure 9 available at policy.vu.edu.au